 Whether the school’s reasons are emotional, academic, or both, it’s important to gather a team to explore each of the pros and cons of repeating a grade.
 If your child already has an IEP, call an IEP meeting.
 If your child does not have an IEP, now might be a good time to ask for an evaluation to see if your child qualifies for one.

 The ways the school has been trying to help your child

 When you meet with the school, ask for specifics about the strategies it’s been using to help your child.
 For social-emotional issues, the school might have tried things like including your child in lunch groups that are designed to help teach social skills.
 For academic issues, the school might have tried things like intensive reading programs that are designed to build and reinforce basic skills.

 This meeting is also the time to explore alternatives to repeating third grade.
 Find out whether the school thinks tutoring or additional services for the rest of this school year and throughout the summer might be enough to get your child ready for fourth grade.
 You may also be able to help your child work on certain skills at home.
 Ask the team to give you specific suggestions.

-It’s important to keep in mind that if your child has learning and thinking differences, teaching her the same material in the same way may not be very helpful.
-Find out whether the school is planning to use different educational strategies if she repeats third grade.
+It’s important to keep in mind that if kids have learning and thinking differences, teaching them the same material in the same way may not be very helpful.
+Find out whether the school is planning to use different educational strategies if your child repeats third grade.
 If not, ask why.

 Deciding to repeat a grade is a big decision.
 It is important to think through the potential benefits as well as the potential negative impacts, particularly in regard to self-esteem.